The Latest on the 75 Pennsylvanians Arrested in the Jan. 6 Attack on the US Capitol

 Michael Pomeroy – Harrisburg

-Powell was arrested in February 2021 and is facing multiple charges, including committing an act of physical violence in the Capitol grounds or buildings; engaging in physical violence in a restricted building or grounds with a deadly or dangerous weapon; and disorderly and disruptive conduct in a restricted building or grounds with a deadly or dangerous weapon.
-She was ordered to home confinement in September 2022 and is awaiting trial.
+Powell was indicted in March 2021 on multiple charges, including committing an act of physical violence in the Capitol grounds or buildings; engaging in physical violence in a restricted building or grounds with a deadly or dangerous weapon; and disorderly and disruptive conduct in a restricted building or grounds with a deadly or dangerous weapon.
+She was sentenced in October to 57 months in prison and 36 months of supervised release.
+Powell was also ordered to pay more than $8,000 in restitution, fines, and fees.

 James Rahm Jr. – Philadelphia

-Rahm was found guilty in October 2022 of obstruction of an official proceeding, a felony, and four related misdemeanor offenses, including entering and remaining in a restricted building or grounds; disorderly or disruptive conduct in a restricted building or grounds; disorderly conduct in a Capitol building; and parading, demonstrating, or picketing in a Capitol building.
-He is to be sentenced on Jan.
-18. He faces a statutory maximum of 20 years in prison on the obstruction charge and a total statutory maximum of three additional years on the misdemeanor charges.
+Rahm pleaded not guilty in April 2021 of obstruction of an official proceeding, entering and remaining in a restricted building or grounds, disorderly and disruptive conduct in a restricted building or grounds, disorderly conduct in a Capitol building, and parading, demonstrating, or picketing in a Capitol building.
+He remains free on his own recognizance.

 Zachary Rehl – Philadelphia

-Rehl is among five members of the Proud Boys, including the group’s former national chairman, facing trial for seditious conspiracy and eight other charges in connection to the Capitol riot.
-Jury selection began in December 2022.
-Rehl is the leader of the Philadelphia chapter of the Proud Boys.
-If convicted on the sedition charge, Rehl could receive 20 years in prison.
+Rehl was among five members of the Proud Boys, including the group’s former national chairman, who were tried for seditious conspiracy and eight other charges in connection to the Capitol riot.
+Rehl, the former leader of the Philadelphia chapter of the Proud Boys, was sentenced to 15 years in prison in August 2023.
+At the time, it was the third longest sentence handed down in the attack.

 FILE – Proud Boys members Zachary Rehl, left, and Ethan Nordean, left, walk toward the U.S. Capitol in Washington, in support of President Donald Trump on Jan.
 6, 2021.
 (AP Photo/Carolyn Kaster, File)